 - May become brittle over time, especially in extreme temperature fluctuations

-Contact A & L Remodeling, Michigan’s TOP CHOICE for a Professional Flat Roof Contractor
+Contact A & L Flat Roof Repair, Michigan’s TOP CHOICE for a Professional Flat Roof Contractor

 Selecting the perfect material for your flat roof is essential to ensure its durability, efficiency, and longevity.
 By examining the advantages and disadvantages of EPDM rubber, TPO, modified bitumen, and PVC, you can make a well-informed decision based on your specific needs and preferences.
 Each material offers distinct benefits, catering to various budgets, aesthetic tastes, and performance requirements.